lucymtc/simple-follow-me-social-buttons-widget/README.md

 * Fixed issue with hover color effect on some themes
 * Removed Specificfeeds.com default activation and admin notice.
 * Save plugin version into database for track the current installed version.
+* Changed icons defualt colors
+* Fix js to prevent conflicts with other plugins

 = 3.3.1 =
 * CSS fix.
 Conflicting with some themes.